kworkflow/kworkflow/documentation/content/developmentworkflow.rst

 Installing pre-commit
 ~~~~~~~~~~~~~~~~~~~~~
 ``pre-commit`` is available as a package for some distributions.
-On debian based
+On Debian based
 distros, try using ``sudo apt install pre-commit``.
 On Arch based distros, use
 ``sudo pacman -S python-pre-commit``.
 If that doesn't work, you can install it
 using pip with ``pip install pre-commit``.